Adam Hellborg

-Adam Hellborg (born 30 July 1998) is a Swedish footballer who plays for IK Sirius.
+Adam Hellborg (born 30 July 1998) is a Swedish footballer.

 Career

 Club career

 Hellborg's career started at Emmaboda IS but already in his early teens, he moved to Kalmar FF.
-After being on the bench already during the previous season, Hellborg made his Allsvenskan debut in a 3-0 victory against Malmö FF on 29 April 29 2018.
+After being on the bench already during the previous season, Hellborg made his Allsvenskan debut in a 3–0 victory against Malmö FF on 29 April 29, 2018.
 He made a total of nine league appearances in 2018, including three from the start, and shortly after the season ended he signed a new two-year agreement with the club..

 In April 2019, Hellborg was lent to Oskarshamns AIK through a cooperation agreement.

 In December 2019, Hellborg was presented as a new player by IK Sirius.